 - The details of the document or image, including the URL.

-- The nature of your statement of concern.
+- A statement regarding the nature of your concern.

 - An assertion that your statement is made in good faith and is accurate.